 Useful tips

-- Keep in mind that the security may inspect things before allowing you entry.
+- Keep in mind that security may inspect things before allowing you entry.

 - Citizens and tourists are requested to dress appropriately.
 In this case, appropriate dress means clothing that covers the thighs and shoulders.
 Otherwise, you can’t enter if you do not comply with this policy.